 5. Make him realistic.

-He needs good qualities, bad qualities, things he’s good at, things he not good at, and so on and so on.
+He needs good qualities, bad qualities, things he’s good at, things he’s not good at, and so on and so on.
 You need a character who is life-like.

 6. He’s got to be heroic.

-While your MC needs to be human / flawed, he also must learn from his failures . . . from overcoming the obstacles thrown in his way.
+While your MC needs to be human and flawed, he must also learn from his failures, which is accomplished by overcoming the obstacles thrown in his way.

 When writing for children, especially young children, the MC must prevail.
-He needs to overcome his obstacles and end up smarter, stronger, wiser, happier.
+He needs to overcome his obstacles and emerge smarter, stronger, wiser, or happier.
 Whatever the growth is, it’s got to be there.

 Going back to Wang, while he’s kind of a slacker, he feels a need to help his friend even though it would mean fighting against warriors.
-There’s more to the story to make him heroic, but just wanting to help a friend in need is enough.
+There’s more to the story that makes him heroic, but simply wanting to help a friend in need is enough.

-To read part 2, click the link: 5 Power Tips on Creating Memorable Characters
+To read Part 2 or this article, click the link: 5 Power Tips on Creating Memorable Characters

 Reference: